Skip to main content

 Troubleshooting

-Error: agent runtime requires network "filtered" — Switch to network: "filtered" and add an LLM API endpoint to the whitelist.
+Error: Agent runtime requires network access — Switch to network: "filtered" with at least one whitelist entry, or network: "host". network: "none" is not supported for the agent runtime.
 Agent exits non-zero — Check result.stderr.
 Common causes: missing API key, endpoint not in whitelist, timeoutMs too short.
-Agent can’t reach the LLM API — Verify the whitelist pattern is anchored (^api\\.anthropic\\.com$).
-A missing ^ or $ won’t match as expected.
+Agent can’t reach the LLM API — Verify the whitelist pattern.
+Patterns are matched as extended regular expressions using grep -E (substring match, not full-string).
+Without anchors, a pattern like anthropic\\.com would also match evil-anthropic.com.attacker.net.
+Use ^ and $ anchors for precise matching: ^api\\.anthropic\\.com$.
 Files not in result — Add outputPaths or call getFile() after the run.
 In ephemeral mode, container state is discarded on exit.